Resource Allocation Model

 The RAM consists of three components:

-The Gonski/National Education Reform Agreement (NERA) funding to NSW public schools through the RAM methodology is in its fifth year.
+Funding to NSW public schools through the RAM methodology is in its sixth year.

 Managing your total school budget

-The following short video 'Managing your total school budget' (x mins x secs) is an animation explaining how principals in NSW Public Schools are able to strategically manage their total school budget to deliver improved learning outcomes for all their students.
+The following short video 'Managing your total school budget' (2 mins 21 secs) is an animation explaining how principals in NSW Public Schools are able to strategically manage their total school budget to deliver improved learning outcomes for all their students.

 The journey to School Excellence